Ok, so where do I start? How do I start? The Canon R6.

 You still can’t go as deep into customization as you could with a Sony, Fujifilm, or Nikon.
-Sometimes I appreciate this for simplicity sakes.
+Sometimes I appreciate this for simplicity’s sake.

 They’ve backed off the overly Red color science found in the EOS R, so I think it’s now a little better, much more like the DSLRs before it.
-I’m liking this a lot even though I still heavily color my images.
+I like this a lot even though I still heavily color my images.
 The more neutral rendering helps.

 Every time there is a sensor change there is a slight color change.
 This is the case with all camera brands.